-“I blamed myself for not paying enough attention on his transition from Primary to Secondary school.
+“I blamed myself for not paying enough attention to his transition from Primary to Secondary school.
 I blamed myself for being a single mum until I met my husband.
 I was in depression for the whole year, fearing that people will mistreat him or misunderstand him.
 The guilt in me was rampant.”

 Her husband suggested for them to change Jame’s to another school.
 That’s when things turned for the better and he excelled and matured in his new school.

 “As his mother, sometimes, I do get impatient trying to teach him the survival and social skills needed in a practical world.
 After all, he has to adapt to the world, not the other way round.
-I have gradually learned to focus on the attitude and perspective of him and our family, because it is the only thing within our control.”
+I have gradually learned to focus on the attitude and perspective of him and our family because it is the only thing within our control.”

 Overcoming Life’s Obstacles

 It takes a lot of effort for children and adults with special needs to fully participate in life in an equal and meaningful way.
 Besides their medical and therapy needs, there are many barriers in society that constantly ‘disable’ them.
-They come in the form of stigma, myths, negative attitudes and assumptions of what they can do or cannot do, by the able-bodied and general members of public.
+They come in the form of stigma, myths, negative attitudes and assumptions of what they can do or cannot do, by the able-bodied and general members of the public.

 Fifi Coo*, a 9-year-old boy with autism, expresses his struggles that are invisible to others through one of his FB posts: